Fraud Detection Process Automation using RPA

 An added benefit- with lower human interactions there’s a significant drop in clerical errors.

-3. Enhanced trade monitoring
+3. Enhanced Trade Monitoring

 With money laundering on the rise, major industries, and even Nations are taking intelligent automation initiatives to battle financial terrorism and money laundering.
 Which technology do you think these entities employ to tackle these financial frauds?